• Skip to primary navigation

 A photo of Moroccan carrot salad served in a bowl.

-try these other international cuisine recipes!
+other international cuisine recipes

 Try our other tasty recipes from around the world!

-• Vegan Egusi Soup (a Nigerian spinach soup)
+• Vegan Nigerian Egusi Soup

-• Hearty Marinara Sauce (can be made using fresh, or canned tomatoes).
+• Hearty Marinara Sauce

-• Chicken mascarpone
+• Chicken Mascarpone

 • German Celery Root Salad (Selleriesalat)